 What can you expect to see in these bedroom suites?
 Because today’s bedroom – especially a master suite – is not just for sleeping, there are many amenities and add-ons that can truly transform the space into an oasis and an ideal getaway area in the home.

 This plush master bathroom in a well-designed 1.5-story Contemporary home includes an oversize shower, double sinks, and an accent piece on the vanity.
 The room’s occupant can luxuriate in the stand-alone tub and enjoy a drink from the bottle of wine and glasses on side table.
 The home has an open floor plan, a spacious outdoor living area, five bedrooms, 3.5 baths, and 3,275 square feet of comfortable space (Plan #202-1019).

 We all know about the huge master bathrooms seen in architecture and design magazines and websites, with oversize showers and free-standing tubs, double vanities, large mirrors, dressing and make-up areas, backsplashes, and accent walls.
-But there are other trendy design features that homeowners would like to include in their suites.
+But there are other trendy master suite features that homeowners like to include in their designs.